Accelize/apyfal/README.md

 # Documentation

-For more information acceleratorAPI, please read the [documentation](https://acceleratorapi.readthedocs.io).
+For more information apyfal, please read the [documentation](https://acceleratorapi.readthedocs.io).

 # Installation